CA Pankaj G. Shah

 In this regards the attention is invited to the Headings of the Form which provides as under:

-“(To be filled up if the remittance is chargeable to tax and does not exceed fifty thousand rupees and the aggregate of such remittances made during the financial year does not exceed two lakh fifty thousand rupees)”
+“(To be filled up if the remittance is chargeable to tax and the remittance or the aggregate of such remittances made during the financial year does not exceed five lakh rupees)”

 (Underlined for emphasis)